veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-3.md

 Once pods are up, we have to test pod networking that they can connect each other

-For that, we will deploy nginx deployment with 2 replicas and busybox pod.
+For that, we will deploy nginx deployment with 2 replicas and a busybox pod.
 Then we will try to curl nginx home page from busybox via nginx's POD IP

 Create nginx deployment with 2 replicas
 ```bash